 During the Caribbean rainy season, it can rain hard!
 However, usually, it rains at night and in the early morning.
 It seems to typically stop by midday.

 This coast is somewhat difficult to predict though.
 We once spent over a week in Cahuita in April and didn’t have any rain the entire time.
-You never know!
+We also recently spent 4 nights in Cahuita in May and also had no rain.

 Best Things to Do on Both Coasts